 Fullyrealized, LLC appreciates the Apple.
 Apple computers are wonderful for those that want a stable way to function outside of a Windows world.
 There are many things that Windows does that Mac can also do.
 The most recent iterations of Apple computers have been very stable and very user friendly.
 We often see many situations where Windows and Mac run side by side and share space quite nicely together.

-We have deployed our own Macintosh computers to join our Windows domain.
-It was work and effort but was very worth it.
-The wonderful thing about the choice is that you don't have to make it anymore.
+We have deployed many Macintosh computers to join a Windows domain.
+The wonderful thing about this choice is that you don’t have to make it anymore.
 Macintosh and PC hardware is made by the same manufacturer Intel now.
 This has provided a bridge that we have never seen before.
 Living comfortably on one side or the other or both is now very comfortable and easy to do.

 The common complaints we see when contacted by new clients about their Macs are as follows…